 To acquire actual company shares, you only need to create an investment account with your broker or broker agent, fund the account, and initiate the purchase or have the broker buy the shares on your behalf.

-Alternatively, you can choose to buy Share CFDs online.
+Alternatively, you can choose to buy Shares CFDs online.
 The acquisition process is similar to that of acquiring actual shares, save for the fact that these shares are bought from a CFD stock brokerage.
 This makes CFD shares more of a bet against the broker on the price direction of the share that doesn’t entitle you to any rights or privileges.

 You don’t get to vote in company meetings and neither do you get to share in the company profits (dividends).
-The upside to buying share CFDs is that you don’t need to be an accredited investor to create an account with the CFD broker, you don’t need a significant capital deposit as most brokers allow for fractional share trading, you get to access leverages, and you can short sell virtually any share.
+The upside to buying share CFDs is that you don’t need to be an accredited investor to open an account with the CFD broker, you don’t need a significant capital deposit as most brokers allow for fractional share trading, you may get to access leverages, and you can short sell virtually any share.

 How to Sell Shares

-Selling share CFDs, on the other hand, is easier and immediate.
+Selling shares/CFDs, on the other hand, is easier and immediate.
 You don’t have to notify your stock brokerage of your intention to close an open position or have to wait to be matched with a buyer.
-Share CFD trading gives you more control over your investment as you can automate different the online sale of shares by setting a stop loss, take profit, and trailing stop-loss orders.
+Share CFD trading gives you more control over your investment journey as you can automate different the online sale of shares by setting a stop loss, take profit, and trailing stop-loss orders.

 How do I Make Money From a Shares Investment?

-Regardless of what company you invest in, you will want to make capital gains.
+Regardless of what company you buy shares in, you will want to make capital gains.
 In its most basic form, this means that the price of the shares goes up in value.
 As such, you’ll be hoping to sell your shares at a higher price than what you paid for them.
-In order to calculate your capital gains, you will need to work out the difference between the buy and sell price, and then multiply this by the number of shares you hold.
+In order to calculate your capital gains, you will need to work out the difference between the buy and sell share price, and then multiply this by the number of shares you hold.

 Here’s an example of how to calculate your capital gains.